FAQ

 You bring the cosplayers, we’ll bring the merch (aka bridal gowns and accessories).

-As the owner of Lorien, I will say that I feel the need to give back to the community of nerds that has given me so much joy, friendship, and adventure over the years, but the main reason that I wanted to create this shop is because, after being in the bridal fashion business for quite a few years now, I have seen too many brides feel uncomfortable in the traditional bridal shop setting, or get their dreams smashed by feeling pressured into a gown they didn't feel completely suited their personality.
+As the owner of Lorien, I will say that I definitely feel the need to give back to the community of nerds that has given me so much joy, friendship, and adventure over the years.
+However, the main reason that I wanted to create this shop is because, after being in the bridal fashion business for over a decade now, I have seen too many brides feel uncomfortable in the traditional bridal shop setting, or get their dreams smashed by feeling pressured into a gown that they felt didn't completely suit their personality.

 Who’s paying for your wedding?